-Do not listen to Economist who are looking at large demographic tends, politically motivated or are selling a book writing about baby Boomers and Millennials.
-Rather always focus on prices of financial assets that deviated from the long run trend in an unnatural way.
-If do not have the time analysis balance sheets or like Dr. Micheal Bury did in predicting the housing market crash, however, you can look at trend lines.
+Do not listen to an Economist who is looking at large demographic tends, politically motivated or are selling a book writing about baby Boomers and Millennials.
+Rather always focus on prices of financial assets that deviated from the long-run trend in an unnatural way.
+I do not have the time analysis balance sheets or like Dr. Micheal Bury did in predicting the housing market crash, however, you can look at trend lines.

 What are the main markets to watch that trigger an economic collapse: